-Prerequisites: Senior standing, ENT/BUS 304 and permission of instructor.
+Prerequisites: Senior standing, ENT/BUS 304 or BUS 409 and permission of instructor.
 The Independent Study in Honorable Entrepreneurship provides students an opportunity to launch a for-profit or not-for profit enterprise.
 This course is graded on a letter grade system.